 CORPORATE GOVERNANCE REPORT

-The Business Responsibility Report as required pursuant to Regulation 34(2)(f) of SEBI(LODR) Regulations forms part of this Annual Report.
+A separate section on Business Responsibility Report as required pursuant to Regulation 34(2)(f) of Listing Regulations forms part of this Annual Report.

 ENVIRONMENT HEALTH AND SAFETY

 The Company's manufacturing units are governed by Environment Health and Safety Policy and are certified as per ISO 14001 and ISO 45001 assessment standards.
 The Company has various safety guidelines in place which help identify unsafe actions or conditions in the Company premises.
 These guidelines form the corner stone on which the Company can operate smoothly devoid of any mishap or accidents at the work place.

 The Company has taken various steps to promote environment health and safety measures across the Company which inter alia includes:

 1. Systems implementation to ensure zero compromise on safety through 'Work permit system' and ownership of adherence to the safety norms.

 2. Regular safety drives coupled with effective trainings are conducted to help spread awareness among employees on how to maintain a safe work environment.

 3. The Company places equal emphasis on safety processes behavioural safety and strives to create safety positive culture towards achieving the ultimate goal of zero accidents.